-(1) If appearance to defend is entered by the defendant within the period prescribed by the rules, the clerk of the court shall appoint a day for the hearing of the claim.

-(2) The Court may at its discretion permit a close relative or other person whom it considers the natural representative of either of the parties and who is authorized thereto in writing by such party, and who appears as such without remuneration therefor, to appear for such party.
+- (1) If appearance to defend is entered by the defendant within the period prescribed by the rules, the clerk of the court shall appoint a day for the hearing of the claim. - [subsection (1) substituted by section 15 of Act 53 of 1970] - (2) The Court may at its discretion permit a close relative or other person whom it considers the natural representative of either of the parties and who is authorized thereto in writing by such party, and who appears as such without remuneration therefor, to appear for such party.